adeyiks/Autism-Project/README.md

 Predicting Onset of Autism in Kids using Face Segments

 ## DATA.
-For this project, i got photos of kids from an Autism Dataset (Autism-Image- Dataset) that is available on Kaggle.
+For this project, I got photos of kids from an Autism Dataset (Autism-Image—Dataset) that is available on Kaggle.
 Most of the children in the sample were between the ages of two and eight, while their ages ranged from two to fourteen.
-The pictures were all in the JPEG format and were typical 2D RGB colour pictures.
-There were 2,940 photographs of children in this dataset overall, divided into two categories with 1,470 in each category.
+The pictures were all in JPEG format and were typical 2D RGB color pictures.
+There were 2,940 photographs of children in this dataset, divided into two categories with 1,470 being diagnosed with autism and the other 1,470 free of autism.
  ![full face](./folder/images/full picture.jpg)

  ## DATA PREPARATION.